ruckstack/ruckstack.github.io/_pages/docs/server/logs.md

 ## Overview

-The `system-control logs` command allows you to see the logs of individual containers or entire services from any machine in your cluster.
+The `/path/to/your/executable logs` command allows you to see the logs of individual containers or entire services from any machine in your cluster.

 ## Service Logs

-To view the logs of all the containers in a particular service, run `system-control logs service [service-id]`.
+To view the logs of all the containers in a particular service, run `/path/to/your/executable logs service [service-id]`.

 By default, it will show all logs from the previous 24 hours.
 {: .notice}